atakanpeker/Atakan_Portfolio/README.md

-# Atakan_Portfolio

-My projects that are related to Data Science.

 # [Project 1: EC48T Financial Model Project: Overview](https://github.com/atakanpeker/R_FinancialModel_Project)

 Group project for the “Financial Modelling and Its Applications Using R” course.